 I was recently hired by Google to help capture its ongoing efforts to diversify its workforce.
 While working on this project, I had a chance to speak with some of the company's most senior executives, including Ruth Porat, CFO.
 With $150 million behind this commitment, it's clear that creating a diverse and inclusive environment where innovation can flourish is an important priority for the global tech company.
 You can read more about their plans here.

 Firelight Media, the non-profit organization founded by filmmaker Stanley Nelson (Black Panthers: Vanguard of a Revolution; Freedom Riders), recently asked me to help capture their work with directors in their Documentary Lab, a mentorship program for emerging filmmakers.
 I myself am an alumna of the Lab and it was a pleasure to hear from both old friends and new on their experiences as fellows.
-If you're a doc filmmaker, consider applying here.
+If you're making a documentary feature, consider applying here.

 Please tune in on November 9th at 8pm EST for Lifetime's Women of Honor a Veteran's Day tribute with special guests First Lady Michelle Obama and Dr. Jill Biden.
 As co-producer, I aided in both the development and the filming of the show which culminated in a unique trip to the White House.